mesosphere/dcos-docs-site/pages/services/edge-lb/related-documentation/release-notes/index.md

 ### Edge-LB 1.3.0
 Released on February 6, 2019.

-* Simplify and optimize the HAProxy reload loop.
+* Simplifies and optimizes the HAProxy load balancer reload loop.
-* Improve the update strategy for the Edge-LB pool.
+* Improves the update strategy for the Edge-LB pool.
-* Bump the SDK version to 0.55.2.
+* Updates the SDK version used by Edge-LB to 0.55.2.
-* Add protection against installing a pool while its previous version is still uninstalling.
+* Adds protection against installing a pool while its previous version is still uninstalling.
-* Improve sidecars runs.
+* Improves sidecars runs.
-* Improve integration test coverage.
+* Improves integration test coverage.
-* Improve error messages and provide better logging.
+* Provides better error messages and logging.

 #### Issues fixed in this release
-* COPS-4272, DCOS-46189 - Edge-LB artifacts that were missing on the Mesosphere Edge-LB Downloads page have been restored.
+* COPS-4272, DCOS-46189 - Restores Edge-LB artifacts that were missing on the Mesosphere Edge-LB Downloads page.
-* DCOS-46043 - Edge-LB API server’s file comparison functions have been updated to provide more accurate information.
+* DCOS-46043 - Updates the Edge-LB API server’s file comparison functions to provide more accurate information.
-* DCOS-46510 - Edge-LB supports load balancer configuration settings that include duplicate backends.
+* DCOS-46510 - Supports load balancer configuration settings that include duplicate backends.
-* DCOS-46837 - Edge-LB now protects against installing a pool with given name while a different poll with the same name is still uninstalling to prevent the framework scheduler from crashing caused by conflicting uninstall and install operations.
+* DCOS-46837 - Protects against installing a pool with given name while a different pool with the same name is still uninstalling.
+This change prevents the framework scheduler from crashes caused by conflicting uninstall and install operations.
-* DCOS-48009 - The location used for `$ENVFILE` certificates has been updated to match the location where the Edge-LB load balancer expects to find them.
+* DCOS-48009 - Updates the location used for `$ENVFILE` certificates to match the location where the Edge-LB load balancer expects to find them.

 # Edge-LB 1.2
 This section summarizes changes integrated into Edge-LB from Edge-LB 1.2.0 (September 2018) to Edge-LB 1.2.3 (November 2018), with the most recent changes listed first.